Open-Info/.github/profile/README.md

 # Open Info ℹ️

-For the benefit of all.
+For the benefit of all, [see WhitePaper](https://open-info.gitbook.io/oi-whitepaper/).

 Open Info is a custodian for public information.